jawerty/AlienFeed/README.md

 $ alienfeed pics -o 3
 ```

-***hint: If you want to open a link larger than ten, you must use the limit argument***
+***hint: If you want to open a link larger than ten, you must use the limit argument, which is -l and --limit***

-Below is the link that popped up when I ran the previous command.
+Below is the link that popped up when I ran the previous command. (enjoy the cute dog)

 ![Alt text](/public/pic2.png)